glandfried/TrueSkillThroughTime.py/README.md

 TrueSkill Through Time corrects those biases by modeling the entire history of activities using a single Bayesian network.
 The use of an efficient algorithm, that requires only a few linear iterations over the data, allows scaling to millions of observations in few seconds.

-A full scientific documentation is discribed at [TrueSkill Through Time: the Julia, Python and R packages](https://github.com/glandfried/TrueSkillThroughTime/releases/download/doc.0.0.0/article-en.pdf) (Versión en español [aquí](https://github.com/glandfried/TrueSkillThroughTime/releases/download/doc.0.0.0/article-es.pdf)).
+A full scientific documentation is discribed at [TrueSkill Through Time: the Julia, Python and R packages](https://github.com/glandfried/TrueSkillThroughTime/).

 ### Parameters